jetblackwing/esos-controller/README.md

 # KDE Connect - Android app

-KDE Connect is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).
+ESOS COntroller is a multi-platform app that allows your devices to communicate (eg: your phone and your computer).

 ## (Some) Features
 - **Shared clipboard**: copy and paste between your phone and your computer (or any other device).